 - The History of Love by Nicole Krauss

 - Rashi’s Daughters by Maggie Anton

-The Sunday Evening Study Group offers an opportunity to study Jewish history through books and films.
+The Sunday Evening Study Group offers a monthly opportunity to study Jewish history through books and films.
 The participant-led group discussion addresses questions and trends in Judaism.
 It is appropriate for all levels of adult learner, Jewish and non-Jewish, whether you are an experienced student, looking for a way in to learn more about Judaism for the first time, or somewhere in-between.
 Topics are listed by date, and you are welcome to attend the entire series or pick and choose.